"I'm Jhunjhunwala", not India's Buffett

 Better, bigger investments followed, including a leveraged bet in the late 1980s on iron ore exporter Sesa Goa SESA.NS.
 He bought the stock at 60-65 rupees each and sold at 2,200 rupees.

 His timing has been fortuitous.
-The Bombay Stock Exchange, Asia's oldest, introduced the benchmark SENSEX index in 1986 and markets developed swiftly after economic liberalisation five years later.
+The Bombay Stock Exchange, Asia's oldest, introduced the benchmark Sensex in 1986 and markets developed swiftly after economic liberalisation five years later.
 "I'm the right person at the right place with the right attitude," he says.
-"If the SENSEX had not gone up 100 times from when I started, I could not have been successful."
+"If the Sensex had not gone up 100 times from when I started, I could not have been successful."

 The index has dropped more than 9 percent in the past 16 weeks as India's economic growth stutters, prompting a warning from Standard & Poor's that its credit rating could be downgraded to junk status because of political inaction.